murciof/faciliart/README.md

 # Features

-* Generative art creation without coding via UI with the selection of pre-programmed patterns and parameters
+* 🎨 Generative art creation without coding via UI with the selection of pre-programmed patterns and parameters
-* Art visualization page with order and comments section
+* 🖥️ Art visualization page with order and comments section
-* Art rendering on visualization page without loss of quality using the [p5js-svg](https://github.com/zenozeng/p5.js-svg) library
+* 🖥️ Art auto-resizing on visualization page without loss of quality using the [p5js-svg](https://github.com/zenozeng/p5.js-svg) library
-* User login and registration using the [Devise](https://github.com/heartcombo/devise) library
+* ✍️ User login and registration using the [Devise](https://github.com/heartcombo/devise) library
-* Profile page with arts, comments, orders and earnings of each user
+* 🧑 Profile page with arts, comments, orders and earnings of each user
-* Platform-wide search for users and arts
+* 🔎 Platform-wide search for users and arts
-* Order creation, considering informations like item price and artist rate
+* 🛍️ Order creation, considering informations like item price and artist rate

 # Setup